TrueBitFoundation/python-offchain/Contributions.md

 ### Contribution
 Below you will find requirements for adding a pull request.
 Submissions that don't meet the requirements will not be reviewed:<br/>
 * PEP-8: use it.
 In case a PEP-8 guideline is irrational in a certain case, use your judgement.<br/>
 * Your pull request must be accompanied by a test file.
-Your test file must be able to run on its own and by another python module.<br/>
+Your test file must be able to run on its own and by another python module.
+Inherit from `Void_Spwner`.
+Your test script should not break the regression test script.<br/>
 * Python 2 compatibility is not a requirement.<br/>